rayyan-aburajab/GATK-pipeline/README.md

  ## Part II: Calling GATK Variants

-##### Note: Most best practices workflows are designed for cohorts/multiple samples.
-Since we are working on a single sample, steps may differ.
+##### Note: the standard best practices workflow is intended for cohorts/multiple samples.
+Since this analysis involves a single germline sample, some steps differ from the standard protocol.
 These steps are marked (alt).

 ### Step 6: haplotypecaller (alt)
 - Purpose: identify regions with high variability ("active regions") and align those reads against reference haplotype to assign likely genotypes to each potential variant site